whyarkadas/optimized-xml-writer/README.md

 - **Dependencies**: None required (uses built-in libraries)
 - **Optional**: `nokogiri` gem for XML validation in examples

-## 📄 License

-MIT License - Feel free to use in your projects

-## 🤝 Contributing

-Contributions are welcome!
-The codebase is organized for easy understanding:

-- `lib/` - Core functionality
-- `examples/` - Usage demonstrations
-- Each file is well-commented and self-contained

 ## 📚 Additional Resources